 - The first café in Prague dates back to the 16th century.
 Golden Snake opened its doors in 1714 on Karlova Street.
 It’s almost as old as Le Procope in Paris, which was the first in the world and has been welcoming visitors since 1686.

 - The city has many of its own culinary delicacies.
-These include Prague-fried eggs, Prague Cake, Beef Brisket in Prague Manner.
+Prague is famous for its delectable cuisine.
+The most popular dishes include Prague-fried eggs, Prague Cake, Beef Brisket in Prague Manner.
 We shouldn’t forget the world-famous Prague Ham (Pražská šunka), which is first cured in brine, then stewed, and finally smoked to perfection.

 - Prague’s pork knuckle is finger-licking good.
 Locals are truly obsessed with this traditional Czech delicacy.
 And you might get addicted, too, especially if you like ham hock.
 The best spots to taste this foodgasmic dish include Pivovar U Tří růží, Mlejnice, and Pork’s.